 “An energy efficiency strategy for Germany”

-The event entitled “An energy efficiency strategy for Germany” took place in Berlin on 5 November 2018.
-It sought to provide input on possible elements for inclusion in the Federal Government’s energy efficiency strategy and to provide additional ideas and impetus for this strategy.
+The event entitled “An energy efficiency strategy for Germany” was held in Berlin on 5 November 2018.
+It sought to provide input on the elements to be possibly included in the Federal Government’s energy efficiency strategy and to provide additional ideas and impetus for this strategy.

 The event was attended by around 50 stakeholders from the plenary session of the Energy Efficiency Platform.
-It began with four presentations on the key instruments and measures to raise energy efficiency.
+It began with four presentations on the most important energy-efficiency instruments and measures included in the strategy.